RobinKumar5986/wwwhisper/README.md

 -----------------

-wwwhisper is a service implemented in Django that should be run along nginx and that provides REST interface for following operations:
+wwwhisper is a service implemented in Django that should be run along nginx and that enables following operations:

-1. Authentication and authorization: login a user, get an email of currently logged in user, logout a user, check if a user is authorized to access a given location.
+1. Authentication and authorization: login a user, get an email of the currently logged in user, logout the user, check if the user is authorized to access a given location.

-2. Admin operations: Define a location, add a user with a given email, grant a given user access to a given location, revoke access, remove user, remove location, allow not-authenticated access to a given location.
+2. Admin operations: Define a location, add a user with a given email, grant a given user access to a given location, revoke access, remove a user, remove a location, allow not-authenticated access to a given location.

 wwwhisper utilizes auth-request nginx module created by Maxim Dounin.